-The College wishes to draw attention to the following observances which are time sensitive in nature.
-Please review the Religious and Spiritual Life calendar for additional information.
+The College wishes to draw attention to observances which are time sensitive in nature.
+Please see the Religious and Spiritual Life calendar on our website for additional information.

 State Authorization Reciprocity Agreement (SARA)

 The National Council for State Authorization Reciprocity Agreements (NC-SARA) is a private nonprofit organization [501(c)(3)] that helps expand students' access to educational opportunities and ensure more efficient, consistent, and effective regulation of distance education programs.